CurveDocs/curve-docs/docs/cryptoswap_exchange/pools/admin_controls.md

 ### `revert_new_parameters`
 !!! description "`CryptoSwap.revert_new_parameters() -> address: view`"

+    !!!guard "Guarded Method"
+        This function is only callable by the `admin` of the factory contract.

     Function to revert the parameters changes.

-    !!!note
-        This function is only callable by the `admin` of the factory contract.

     ??? quote "Source code"

-        ```python hl_lines="2"
+        ```python
         @external
         def revert_new_parameters():
-            """
-            @notice Revert committed parameters
-            @dev Only accessible by factory admin.
-Setting admin_actions_deadline to 0
-                ensures a revert in apply_new_parameters.
-            """
             assert msg.sender == Factory(self.factory).admin()  # dev: only owner

             self.admin_actions_deadline = 0
         ```